CameronTrumpy/TFODVanilla/README.md

 <br/>

 **Step 3.** Activate your virtual environment.
-Anytime you are working with this project your environment should be activated
+Anytime you are working with this project your environment should be activated.

 <pre>
 source tfod/bin/activate